an-dr/simpleR/README.md

 The core concept of the framework is the **platform**.
 A platform is a flat platform that can support mechanics and electronics.
 These platforms are connected by vertical bars <!-- and can be covered shells -->.
 Below is the complete list of base parts:

-- **Unit**: Interchangeable square-shaped platform that can support mechanics and electronics.
+- **Platform**: Interchangeable square-shaped plate that can support mechanics and electronics.
 - **Bar**: Vertical structural element that connects the platforms (3 variants).
 You need 4 bars per project.
 <!-- - **Shell**: Cover with a closed or open top.
 (3 variants) -->